tflanagan/quickbase.dev/source/index.html.md

 <a href='https://help.quickbase.com/api-guide/API_RemoveGroupFromRole.html' target='_blank'>Quick Base Documentation</a>

+Use API_RemoveGroupFromRole to remove a group from a role in an app.
+You can also indicate if you want to remove a group from all roles in an application.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------
 dbid | true | | Application DBID